phill-holland/data-self-organisation/README.md

 - Output from the CPU and GPU versions of the code are different (needs fixing!)

 - Performance for the "pull" portion of the code get's gradually worse as the generations get higher.

+- Generate graphs and cross reference outputs to confirm hypothesises

+# Problems

+- Genetic algorithm needs improvements, NPGA experimented with in another branch, but disappointing results (hence this may not get upgraded very much!)

+- It get's slower and longer to find solutions the more "sentences" you configure it to look for

 # Running (see requirements below)